kevinolega/minimalchanges/_posts/2016-12-29-christmas-reflection-2016.md

 ### Closing Thoughts.

 My December had been filled with three main activities.

-1. Bonding with Seline
-2. Freelance Work.
+1. Freelance Work.
-3. CrossFit.
+2. CrossFit.

 I did my best to say no to a lot of stuff.
 Despite that, I went to parties, watched YouTube a lot, became annoyingly active on Facebook and was able to gather and  put together the above lessons.